University District Safety Initiative

 University District Safety Initiative in relation to Hamilton’s Nuisance Party By-Law involves areas where large unsanctioned gatherings are recurrent.
 The UDSI for the City of Hamilton encompasses the western section of the Westdale neighbourhood and the Ainslie Wood neighbourhood.

 The UDSI is in effect during a specified time, date, and location.
 During the specified time period the University District will be subject to zero-tolerance enforcement to minimize negative effects of ongoing nuisance party and ensuring those involved are held accountable.

-The University District Safety Initiative is in effect Friday, March 17 at 12 am until Sunday, March 19 at 11:59 pm
+The University District Safety Initiative is in effect Thursday, September 14 at 11:59 pm to Sunday, October 1 at 11:59 pm

 Large unsanctioned gatherings in communities that have post-secondary institutions are a growing area of concern across Ontario.
 Responding to these events puts strain on the City of Hamilton and its services including Police, Fire, Paramedics, Municipal Law Enforcement and Public Works departments.
 The communities that comprise off-campus neighbourhoods are directly impacted by these events, damaging their sense of community safety.
 Residents and visitors are reminded to be a responsible host, be a respectful guest, and to be a good neighbour.

 Charges, penalties, remedial costs

 An individual charged under the Nuisance Party Bylaw may be required to appear before a justice of the peace at the Ontario Court of Justice.
 A conviction by the Court may result in a fine, probation, or other orders.
 The Court docket, which includes the defendant’s name, is public information and can be viewed by the public.